Research

 (Director Branislav Notaros)

-Our main contributions to computational electromagnetics (CEM) are in higher order CEM techniques based on the method of moments (MoM), surface integral equation (SIE) approach, volume integral equation (VIE) formulation, finite element method (FEM), ray tracing (RT), physical optics (PO), domain decomposition method (DDM), diakoptics, hybrid CEM methods, adjoint methods, a posteriori error estimation, adaptive mesh refinement, uncertainty quantification, sensitivity analysis, and general surface meshing methods, as applied to modeling and design of antennas, scatterers, and RF/microwave and optical devices and systems.
+Our main contributions to computational electromagnetics (CEM) are in higher order CEM techniques based on the method of moments (MoM), surface integral equation (SIE) approach, volume integral equation (VIE) formulation, finite element method (FEM), ray tracing (RT), physical optics (PO), domain decomposition method (DDM), diakoptics, hybrid CEM methods, adjoint methods, a posteriori error estimation, adaptive model refinement, uncertainty quantification, sensitivity analysis, and general surface meshing methods, as applied to modeling and design of antennas, scatterers, and RF/microwave and optical devices and systems.

-In addition to higher order, large (up to two wavelengths in each dimension) elements (large-domain modeling), a mixture of low-to-high-order, small-to-large elements is possible in the same CEM model.
+In addition to higher order, large (up to few wavelengths in each dimension) elements (large-domain modeling), a mixture of low-to-high-order, small-to-large elements is possible in the same CEM model.
 Our elements and basis functions are hierarchical and suitable for p- and hp-refinements.
 We are also developing and advancing all sorts of hybrid higher order CEM methods, e.g., FEM-SIE, VIE-SIE, MoM-PO, SIE-FEM-diakoptics, SIE-VIE-diakoptics, and so on.

 Some current projects include:

-- integrated design of exposure and excitation of EM fields in the UHF and low microwave frequency range for next-generation traveling-wave magnetic resonance imaging (MRI) at high and ultrahigh magnetic fields (B0 ≥ 3T);
+15. integrated design of exposure and excitation of EM RF fields for traveling-wave MRI at high and ultrahigh magnetic fields;

 Quadrifilar Helical Antenna as a Whole-Body Traveling-Wave RF Coil for 3T and 7T MRI